j2store/userguide/FAQ.md

 * Goto Extensions -> Plugins -> select the type content.
 You can find        Content_J2Store plugin.
 * Open the plugin and goto the Item view tab.
 * Set Display image to No.

-<a name="custom_text"></a>
-####How to add custom text or unit to the price field?

-copy
-/components/com_j2store/templates/default/default_price.php

-to

-/templates/YOUR_TEMPLATE/html/com_j2store/templates/default/default_price.php

-on around line no 25 you can add any word such as "FROM", "PER KG", etc

 <a name="text_after_tax"></a>
 ####How to display the tax information(Incl.
 19% tax) with follow text have to be linked to a several page?